Louisiana

 Short-Term Rental Landlords

 As noted above, La.
 R.S.
-21:61 prohibits short-term rental owners from installing or using cameras on the premises.
-Landlords who rent properties through platforms like Airbnb should be aware that this restriction may apply to Ring doorbells installed on or near the rental property.
+21:61 allows short-term rental owners to install cameras only in common areas (excluding bedrooms and bathrooms) and only with a posted notice sign.
+Landlords who rent properties through platforms like Airbnb should be aware that this notice-and-common-area requirement applies to Ring doorbells installed on or near the rental property.

 Law Enforcement Access to Ring Doorbell Footage in Louisiana